aayzaa/barcelona_rental_prices_no_sklearn/README.md

 ## Results 📊

-_Note: this is just a small personal project, so the results of this should be taken with a handful of salt._
+_Note: this is just a small personal project, these results should be taken with a handful of salt._

 I ran some tests to calculate the average error in euros that the model has.
 The total error average is 353€, since the data includes apartments that cost thousands and thousands of euros.
 Below there is a table that has the **error depending on the maximum price** taken into account: